 This fishery has the highest documented level of mortality of coastal morphotype bottlenose dolphins, and sink gillnet gear in North Carolina is its largest component in terms of fishing effort and observed takes.
 Of 12 observed mortalities between 1995 and 2000, 5 occurred in sets targeting spiny or smooth dogfish, 1 was in a set targeting "shark" species, 2 occurred in striped bass sets, 2 occurred in Spanish mackerel sets, and the remainder were in sets targeting kingfish, weakfish or finfish generically (Rossman and Palka 2001).
-From 2001-2008, 7 additional bottlenose dolphin mortalities were observed in the mid-Atlantic gillnet fishery.
-Three mortalities were observed in 2001 with 1 occurring off of northern North Carolina during April and 2 occurring off of Virginia during November.
-Four additional mortalities were observed along the North Carolina coast near Cape Hatteras: 1 in May 2003, 1 in September 2005, 1 in September 2006 and 1 in October 2006.
+From 2001-2008, 7 additional bottlenose dolphin mortalities were observed in the mid-Atlantic gillnet fishery in North Carolina and Virginia.
 Because the Northern Migratory, Southern Migratory, Northern North Carolina Estuarine System and Southern North Carolina Estuarine System bottlenose dolphin stocks all occur in waters off of North Carolina, it is not possible to definitively assign all observed mortalities, or extrapolated bycatch estimates, to a specific stock.
-In addition, the Bottlenose Dolphin Take Reduction Plan

-(BDTRP) was implemented in May 2006 resulting in changes in the gear configurations and other characteristics of the fishery.
+In addition, the Bottlenose Dolphin Take Reduction Plan (BDTRP) was implemented in May 2006 resulting in changes in the gear configurations and other characteristics of the fishery.

 To estimate the mortality of bottlenose dolphins in the mid-Atlantic gillnet fishery, the available data were divided into the period from 2002 through April 2006 (pre-BDTRP) and from May 2006 through 2008 (post-BDTRP).
 Three alternative approaches were used to estimate bycatch rates.
 First, a generalized linear model (GLM) approach was used similar to that described in Rossman and Palka (2001).
 This approach included all observed mortalities from 1995-2008 where the fishing gear was still in use during the period from 2002-2008.
 Second, a simple ratio estimator of catch per unit effort (CPUE = observed catch / observed effort) was used based directly upon the observed data.
 Finally, a ratio estimator pooled across years was used to estimate different CPUE values for the pre-BDTRP and post-BDTRP periods.
-In each case, the annual reported fishery effort (represented as reported landings) was multiplied by the estimated bycatch rate to develop annual estimates of fishery-related mortality similar to the approach in Rossman and Palka (2001).
-To account for the uncertainty in the most appropriate of these 3 alternative approaches, the average of the 3 model estimates (and the associated uncertainty) are used to estimate the mortality of bottlenose dolphins for this fishery (Table 1).
+In each case, the annual reported fishery effort (represented as reported landings) was multiplied by the estimated bycatch rate to develop annual estimates of fishery-related mortality similar to the approaches, the average of the 3 model estimates (and the associated uncertainty) are used to estimate the mortality of bottlenose dolphins for this fishery (Table 1).

 Table 1.
-Summary of the 2002-2008 incidental mortality of bottlenose dolphins (Tursiops truncatus truncatus) in the Southern Migratory stock in commercial mid-Atlantic gillnet fisheries.
+Summary of the 2002-2008 incidental mortality of bottlenose dolphins (Tursiops truncatus truncatus) in the Southern Migratory Stock in commercial mid-Atlantic gillnet fisheries.
 The estimated annual and average mortality estimates are shown for the period prior to the implementation of the Bottlenose Dolphin Take Reduction Plan (pre-BDTRP) and after the implementation of the plan (post-BDTRP).
 Three alternative modeling approaches were used, and the average of the 3 was used to represent mortality estimates.
 The minimum and maximum estimates indicate the range of uncertainty in assigning observed bycatch to stock.
 Observer coverage is measured as a proportion of reported landings (tons of fish landed).
 Data are derived from the Northeast Observer program, NER dealer data, VMRC landings and NCDMF dealer data.
 Values in parentheses indicated the CV of the estimate.